© Paula Winkler

 Allison Oakes

 Allison Oakes is one of the most sought-after dramatic sopranos on international stages today.
-She studied singing as a mezzo-soprano in Germany with Kammersänger Prof. Gudrun Fischer, but began her operatic career as a youthful dramatic soprano straight after her studies.
+She studied singing in Germany with Kammersängerin Prof. Gudrun Fischer, initially as a mezzo-soprano, before moving into the lyric-dramatic soprano repertoire at the beginning of her professional career.